Sending money abroad online is now easier than ever, but how simple is it really?

 This post is the 6th one in our series, in which we have already analyzed the process of transferring money with TransferWise, TransferGo, Western Union, WorldRemit, and CurrencyFair.
 We asked a new panel of testers who had never used MoneyGram before to try and make a transfer from the United Kingdom to France, while observing them through UserBrain’s remote testing solution.

-Every week, we are publishing the highlights of our analysis of a new provider, and will release the full report this summer which you can already pre-order for free:
+Every week, we are publishing the highlights of our analysis of a new provider, and will release the full report this summer which you can read for free:

 A cash-first service offering online transfers